postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 The list of aspect instances that your weaver needs to handle is given by the <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext.AspectInstances?text=context.AspectInstances> property.

-To map the Metalama code model to an <xref:Microsoft.CodeAnalysis.ISymbol>, use the extension methods in <xref:Metalama.Framework.Engine.CodeModel.SymbolExtensions>.
+To map the Metalama code model to an [ISymbol](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.isymbol), use the extension methods in <xref:Metalama.Framework.Engine.CodeModel.SymbolExtensions>.

 Your weaver does not need to format the output code itself.
 This task is handled by Metalama at the end of the pipeline, and only when necessary.
 However, your weaver is responsible for annotating the syntax nodes with the annotations declared in the  <xref:Metalama.Framework.Engine.Formatting.FormattingAnnotations> class.